Tested: Is WordPress Good For SEO in 2024?

 You can also set a post type or taxonomy to noindex by default in YOAST’s settings.

-In the example below, we’ve set the custom post type of “Press Releases” to noindex by toggling “Show in search results” to “Off”.
+In the example below, we’ve set the tags to noindex by toggling “Show tags in search results” off.

 Learn more about index control